-Urban Gateways has been providing arts programming for young people in Chicago for over five decades.
+Urban Gateways has been providing arts programming for young people in Chicago for going on six decades.

 In 1961, Jessie Woods, Charles Burns, Dr. Raymond Jerrems, Connie Williams, and Helen Kolar founded Urban Gateways to address the lack of artistic exposure in Chicago-area schools, especially those in the inner-city.